andreaferretti/neo/README.md

 applications.
 The ambition would be to become a stable basis on which to develop a scientific ecosystem for Nim, much like Numpy does for Python.

-The library has been tested on Ubuntu Linux 16.04 64-bit using either ATLAS, OpenBlas or Intel MKL.
-It was also tested on OSX Yosemite.
-The GPU support has been tested using NVIDIA CUDA 8.0.
+The library has been tested on Ubuntu Linux 16.04 and 20.04 64-bit using either ATLAS, OpenBlas or Intel MKL.
+It was also tested on OSX Yosemite to Monterey.
+The GPU support has been tested using NVIDIA CUDA 8.0 up to 10.x.

 The library is currently aligned with latest Nim devel.